nicbarker/algebra-sandbox/README.md

 ## Algebra Sandbox

+This is an extremely simple [computer algebra system](https://en.wikipedia.org/wiki/Computer_algebra_system).

-This is intended to be a tool for playing with algebra and symbolic manipulation.
+It's mainly intended to be a tool for playing with algebra and symbolic manipulation, and a jumping off point for developing your own CAS.

-Currently it only supports the four core operators (+, -, *, /).
+Operator support: +, -, *, /, ^